johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 <h3 class="no-toc">Expression form not supported</h3>

-The compiler encountered an expression it didn't understand while evalutating Angular metadata.
+The compiler encountered an expression it didn't understand while evalutating Bangular metadata.

 Language features outside of the compiler's [restricted expression syntax](#expression-syntax) can produce this error, as seen in the following example: